riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 **Question: Does anyone have any questions on running RiboViz?**

-Full information on configuring and running RiboViz is available at https://github.com/riboviz/riboviz.
+Full information on configuring and running RiboViz is available at [riboviz/riboviz](https://github.com/riboviz/riboviz) on GitHub.
+We have a [riboviz/example-datasets](https://github.com/riboviz/example-datasets) repository which is library of pre-existing configuration files produced by the RiboViz project.

 Thank you!